davidoort/setup-driverless/autotoy/readme.md

 * Continous integration (or some basic unit tests) to make sure that master never has bugs and can be compiled (which was not the case after the PR from Sijmen and Edmundo) with the weird `include`.
 * Doing more frequent pull requests to master with updated msg, package and CMakeLists files which everyone has to share.
 * Push code immendiately, especially before a period of absence.
-* More frequent PR to Master
+* More frequent PR to Master and code pushes on your own branch (let your co-workers build on your code!)
 * Better skeleton structure to ensure that no message type changes have to be made in the middle of the project.
 For bigger projects it will be impossible to deal with this in a perfect way and we have to accept that sometimes these structural changes will have to be made.